SafeSide Primary CARE (3 AMA Category 1 Credits™)

 More than a third of people who die by suicide visited primary care within a month of their death.

-Most providers are eager to help and want to relieve suffering, but many feel ill-equipped to respond.
-Training is hard to come by and there's uncertainty about what defines a solid response to risk.
+Most providers are eager to help and want to relieve suffering, but training specific to primary care is hard to come by and there's uncertainty about what defines a solid response to risk.
 With something this important, somebody should make it clear.

 SafeSide provides a clear framework for suicide prevention in primary care.
 It's never easy, but now you have map.